VaishnaviCproj/Breast-Cancer-Data-Analysis/README.md

 ### Results and Impact

--Seamless integration of Machine Learning, Data Engineering, and Business Intelligence, making predictive insights accessible to non-technical users.
+- Seamless integration of Machine Learning, Data Engineering, and Business Intelligence, making predictive insights accessible to non-technical users.
--Automated model training and retraining for adaptability to new data without manual intervention.
+- Automated model training and retraining for adaptability to new data without manual intervention.
--Demonstrated real-world applications of an ML-powered analytics dashboard in healthcare, aiding in early breast cancer detection.
+- Demonstrated real-world applications of an ML-powered analytics dashboard in healthcare, aiding in early breast cancer detection.

 ---